 Methods and results: A systematic search of major electronic databases was conducted for studies relevant to patients with failed bioprosthetic aortic valves undergoing VIV-TAVR.
 The primary outcome was procedural success.
 A total of 5,553 patients from 24 studies were included.
 The mean Society of Thoracic Surgeons (STS) score was 7.84±5.14.
 The procedural success rate was high (97%, 95% confidence interval [CI]: 94-98%).
 At 30 days, all-cause mortality was 5% (95% CI: 3-6%), stroke 2% (95% CI: 1-2%), myocardial infarction 1% (95% CI: 1-2%), permanent pacemaker placement 6% (95% CI: 5-8%), and aortic regurgitation 7% (95% CI: 5-10%).
 At one year, the incidence of all-cause mortality was 12% (95% CI: 10-14%), stroke 3% (95% CI: 2-4%), myocardial infarction 1% (95% CI: 0-2%), and permanent pacemaker placement 7% (95% CI: 5-11%).
 At three years, the incidence of all-cause mortality was 29% (95% CI: 25-34%) and stroke 6% (95% CI: 5-9%).

-Conclusions: VIV-TAVR appears to be associated with high procedural success rates and low adverse outcomes during the short and mid-term follow-up period.
+Conclusions: VIV-TAVR appears to be associated with high procedural success rates and low adverse outcomes during the short-term and midterm follow-up period.